pmuellr/jsadl/test/PGAccelerometer2.md

 Contains Accelerometer data captured at a specific point in time.

-@jsadl-properties
+@jsadl x

-* x         Amount of motion on the x-axis.
+Amount of motion on the x-axis.
 Range [0, 1]

+@jsadl y

-* y         Amount of motion on the y-axis.
+Amount of motion on the y-axis.
 Range [0, 1]

+@jsadl z

-* z         Amount of motion on the z-axis.
+Amount of motion on the z-axis.
 Range [0, 1]

+@jsadl timeStamp

-* timestamp Creation timestamp in milliseconds.
+Creation timestamp in milliseconds

 Description
 -----------